 Clean API Client

-The main rule of reliable architecture: the request layer must be a self-contained module.
+The main rule of reliable architecture: the request layer must be an independent module.
 It should know nothing about components, pages, or UI frameworks.

 The Problem: Chaos in Components

-When requests are made directly inside components, the project quickly accumulates technical debt.
-You will inevitably face the following problems:
+When requests are made directly inside components, the project accumulates technical debt very quickly.
+You'll inevitably run into these problems:

-• Duplication: the same endpoint is called in several different files.
+• Duplication: the same endpoint is called across multiple different files.

-• Inconsistency: different error handling and header settings everywhere.
+• Inconsistency: error handling and header configuration differ everywhere.

-• Refactoring Pain: when the API changes, you have to rewrite half of the UI components.
+• Painful refactoring: when the API changes, you have to rewrite half the UI components.

-• Difficulty of Reuse: logic cannot be moved to another project.
+• Poor reusability: the logic can't be moved to another project.

-I avoid this using a simple and flat structure that strictly separates transport, domains, and the entry point.
+I avoid this with a simple, flat structure that strictly separates transport, domains, and the entry point.

 Request Layer Architecture